jdvor/appmetrics-applicationinsights/README.md

 #### 1. Aggregation scope
 With regards to pre-aggregated data statistics (min, max, stddev) there are two types of App.Metric value sources:

-1. Configurable cumulative - (counter), which are indefinately cummulative by default, but can be configured in their respective options using property `ResetOnReporting` to start new aggregation scope when the last one is reported.
+1. Configurable cumulative - (counter), which are indefinitely cumulative by default, but can be configured in their respective options using property `ResetOnReporting` to start new aggregation scope when the last one is reported.
-2. Indefinately cumulative - (meter, histogram, apdex, timer), which means that they will start new aggregation scope only when IMetricsRoot is created (in practice this usually means when application restarts).
+2. Indefinitely cumulative - (meter, histogram, apdex, timer), which means that they will start new aggregation scope only when IMetricsRoot is created (in practice this usually means when application restarts).

 AI clearly favors the first approach.<br/>
 It is what TelemetryClient does when non-pre-aggregation API (`.GetMetric("mycounter").TrackValue(2)`) is used and therefore aggregation strategy is under its control.